In this article, you can find answers to the questions listed below:

 More information can be found in the OSCP Exam Guide and the exam restrictions video below.

-You may only use Metasploit on one target machine, this rule has not been modified.
+You may only use Metasploit on one target machine.
 Metasploit cannot be used for pivoting, because it would thereby be used on more than one target.

 Yes, PowerShell Core counts as an interactive shell and is allowed on the exam.